 Skullcandy Hesh 2.0 wireless (Bluetooth)

-As is the norm with Skullcandy products, you get the choose from multiple color options, designs and logos.
+As is the norm with Skullcandy products, you get the choice from multiple color options, designs, and logos.
 Unique graphics and finishes will make your headphones look unique and stand-out from the lot.
 The circumaural design proves to be uncomfortable at times due to the tight fit and small sized ear cups.
-The lack of comfort is mainly due to the awkward fitting, as long term hearing with the Hesh 2.0 was reasonably comfortable.
-The rigidity is due to the metal understructure of the headband, which makes the Hesh 2.0 durable to rough use.
+The lack of comfort is mainly due to the awkward fitting, as long-term hearing with the Hesh 2.0 was reasonably comfortable.
+The rigidity is due to the metal understructure of the headband, which makes the Hesh 2.0 durable for rough use.
 There are dedicated volume buttons and a power button that can be used to answer or place phone calls.
 Skullcandy also provides a free drawstring carry bag for the Hesh 2.0.

 Hesh 2.0 departs Skullcandy’s ideology of earth-shattering bass.
 The bass response on the Hesh 2.0 is perfectly balanced and nuanced.
 At high volumes, it recreates subtle, yet deep bass that does not distort the tracks.
 The same cannot be said about the highs though.
 At higher volumes, certain instruments sound edgy and unrefined.
 The true winner for the Hesh 2.0 is its capability to reduce the perfect midrange.
 Vocals are crisp and crystal clear while percussion is snappy and full of character.
 The Hesh 2.0 definitely offers a mature and sophisticated aural experience in a package that can be customized to your liking.
 While not the best pair of headphones under Rs.
 10000, the Hesh 2.0 is the most stylish.